 A major part of Sherburn House Charity's function is to relieve need, hardship and distress in the North East of England.
-This is achieved through the giving of grants in separate schemes to individuals and organisations.
+This is achieved through the giving of grants in separate schemes to individuals.

 However, the charity has recently changed the way in which it awards grants.
 All applications must be made through County Durham Community Foundation (CDCF).